Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 # DeepTL-Lane-Change-Classification
 Infers the risk level of lane change video clips.
 Utilizes transfer learning (TL).
 The related paper is submitted to IEEE ITSC 2019.
-Preprint of the article is availabe at: https://arxiv.org/abs/1906.02859 .
+The preprint of the article is available at https://arxiv.org/abs/1906.02859

 ## Features: